bradwoods/7guis-html-css-js/README.md

 Files are stored in `/docs` instead of the convention `/public` because GitHub pages only allows `root` or `/docs`

-## 🛡️ License
+## License

-This project is licensed under the MIT
+This project is licensed under the MIT.